OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 `latest` (start from the latest message in the topic) or a UNIX timestamp with millsecond precision.
 If a timestamp is given the cluster will attempt to start from the message with the offset closest to the timestamp.
 Using a timestamp may be useful for migration scenarios but is has not been tested outside of a local Kafka cluster so more testing is required.

 `partition_timestamps` this tracks the last timestamp for each partition.
 It is hoped that this will be useful for cases where a trigger has been disabled for so long that the cluster no longer retains a committed offset for the consumer group.
 In this case, the offset provided when the consumer group starts will be the ealiest of the timestamps across all partitions rather than what was provided in `initial_offset_reset_policy`.

 ### Workflows

-`Workflows.save_workflow/1` has been extended to call `KafkaTriggers.enable_disabled_triggers/0` after saving a workflow.
-This takes a collection of all the triggers in the workflow and attempts to add or remove pipelines based on the state of any Kafka triggers present in the set.
+`Workflows.save_workflow/1` has been extended to call `Triggers.Events.kafka_trigger_updated` if any kafka triggers form part of the workflow changes.

-This implementation was chosed largely for speed of implementation rather than as an expression of design intent - a possible alternative is to enqueue an Oban job to handle the call.
+The event that is published will be received by `KafkaTriggers.EventListener`.

-### KafkaTesting.Utils
+### KafkaTriggers.EventListener

-This module contains a number of functions that were useful during the initial development and testing of the Kafk implementation.
-Most of these functions have been rendered obsolete by the introduction of the `KafkaConfiguration` as well as a functional UI to create Kafka triggers and the addition of `PipelineSupervisor` and `MessageCandidateSetSupervisor` to the supervision tree.

-`Utils.which_children/0` is still useful to track the running `Pipeline` instances.
+The `KafkaTriggers.EventListener` listens for events relating to changes to Kafka trigges and it will update/dd or remove the BroadayKafka pipeline that is associated with the affected trigger.

 ## Testing